Fintech & financial services

 Open banking / partner APIs

-OAuth scope, partner-token isolation, webhook signature handling, replay and reconciliation.
+OAuth scope, partner-token isolation, webhook signature handling, replay.

 Operations and admin